johnjeffers/dotfiles/README.md

 ### Git Configuration

-The script creates directories and `.gitconfig` files under `$HOME` that will look something like this:
+By default, the script creates directories and `.gitconfig` files under `$HOME` that will look something like this:

 ```
 $HOME